gmlewis/bible-codes/TheLittleBook.md

 JUNE 4, 2024
 Behold, I show you the mystery of the little book.
 For the book has been given, and the spirit of prophecy is the testimony of Jesus.
 My testimony of Jesus began in my life when the Lord Jesus Christ called me into ministry and service in 1996 when I was living in New York City.
 I had answered the Lord’s call to repentance by attending a home Bible study group and was a student in one of their classes.
 One evening I was sitting in a diner in Long Island City with a good friend of mine, and he asked me to turn in my Bible to John 4, and he began to read the following as I read along:
 JOHN
-4:35 Say not ye, There are yet four months, and then cometh harvest?
+4:35 Say not ye, There are yet four months, and then cometh harvest?
 Behold, I say unto you, lift up your eyes, and look on the fields; for they are white already to harvest.
-4:36	And he that reapeth receiveth wages, and gathereth fruit unto life eternal: that both he that soweth and he that reapeth may rejoice together.
+4:36 And he that reapeth receiveth wages, and gathereth fruit unto life eternal: that both he that soweth and he that reapeth may rejoice together.
 4:37 And herein is that saying true, One soweth, and another reapeth.
-4:38	I sent you to reap that whereon ye bestowed no labor: other men labored, and ye are entered into their labors.
+4:38 I sent you to reap that whereon ye bestowed no labor: other men labored, and ye are entered into their labors.
 As my friend read these verses, the words seemed to leap off the page and amplified straight into the depths of my soul.
 A fire was kindled in my heart, and so the Lord commissioned me into his service in 1996.
 I literally dropped my entire life and everything I was doing to go into ministry.
 I became leadership in a smaller mega church, and later, when I found out just how corrupt they really were, I hit the exits never to return in 2008.
 I struggled for a few years as I tried to walk for Christ, but my sins were holding me back.
 In 2013 my life fell apart and I self-destructed, and it was a slow-motion train wreck that had been in the making for some time.
 And so the Lord took me into serious chastisement and scourged me many times over until I returned to sanity on July 7, 2020, when I fully repented of my sins.
 The Lord prepared me for this journey by granting me many visions, signs, miracles, several healings, and I have cast out many spirits by the Lord’s direction, and much confirmation has the Lord given me to the genuineness of my ministries and calling.
 And so I am restored to my Lord, restored to Yahweh, restored to my wife and son and my eternal reward.
 Sometime toward the end of 2023, I had something spectacular happen.
 Many times I will sleep with scripture playing on my TV and soundbar.
 This particular evening, I went to sleep with the Old Testament playing very softly.
 I was startled out of sleep in the middle of the night when my soundbar, which had been very quiet, became very loud for no reason out of the blue.
 Nobody had turned the volume up, and the remote was lying untouched on my nightstand next to my bed.
 The following verses from Ezekiel played while I sat there in disbelief: